dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/docker.md

 description: "You can use Docker to install dbt and adapter plugins from the command line."
 ---

-dbt Core and all adapter plugins maintained by dbt Labs will are available as [Docker](https://docs.docker.com/) images, and available in our Github Packages.
+dbt Core and all adapter plugins maintained by dbt Labs will are available as [Docker](https://docs.docker.com/) images.
 We recommend you use Docker to install dbt in production because it includes dbt Core, one or more database adapters, and all of their dependencies.
 You may also be able to use Docker to install and develop locally if you don't have a python environment set up.

 ### Install a dbt Docker image from Github Packages